 WITH CONTEMPORARY ARTISTS

 From the collaboration between Sara and contemporary artists can emerge a variety of projects, as an artist's work can be inspired and expand through the dialogue with the History of Art, and the exchange is always mutually enriching.
 This type of partnership is highly tailored to the different creatives and their work, and therefore takes a completely different shape each time.

-Recent ongoing projects include a trip to Rome to study traditional representations of Saints (funded by the Arts Council England and the British Council through the Artists' international development fund) and plans for an exhibition and accompanying book of an artist's new body of work, inspired by conversations, studio visits and shared explorations of past and contemporary art.
+Recent projects include a trip to Rome with artist Nicola Dale to study traditional representations of Saints (funded by the Arts Council England and the British Council through the Artists' International Development Fund) and a solo exhibition and accompanying book of artist Steven Heaton's new body of work, inspired by conversations, studio visits and shared explorations of past and contemporary art.